-In remote Indigenous communities, access to typical drugs of abuse can be restricted due to geographical or social policy constraints.
+In remote Aboriginal and Torres Strait Islander communities, access to typical drugs of abuse can be restricted due to geographical or social policy constraints.
 In these unique contexts, the substances and patterns of use can differ markedly from elsewhere in Australia.

 Substance misuse disorders often coexist with other mental disorders.
 In such instances, the impacts are more chronic and severe than for either disorder alone.
-Mental health disorders account for the second largest proportion (15%) of total disease burden for Indigenous Australians.
-Substance use disorders account for most of the gap between Indigenous and non-Indigenous mental health.
+Mental health disorders account for the second largest proportion (15%) of total disease burden for First Nations Australians.
+Substance use disorders account for most of the gap between Aboriginal and Torres Strait Islander and non-Aboriginal and Torres Strait Islander mental health.

 Our research focus: